sharbelxo/HowToSmartContract/Structure.md

 ```
 npm install solc web3 mocha ganache-cli @truffle/hdwallet-provider
 ```
-Now, we are going to learn what each dependency is used for:
+Now, we are going to learn what each dependency is:
 ### solc:

 solc.js is a Node.js library and command-line tool that is used to compile solidity files.